lemonmade/quilt/packages/react-router/README.md

 #### `renderPreload`

 This field lets you register a component to render when the user looks like they are about to navigate to this route.
 The intention is that this component will kick off any data fetching required for that route in such a way that the route will be able to reuse that data on mount, reducing the cost of deferring assets and data per route.
-In order for this route-based preloading to work, you must render the [`Preloader` component in your application](#Preloader).
+In order for this route-based preloading to work, you must render the [`RoutePreloading` component in your application](#RoutePreloading).

 The following example shows a component created by [`@quilted/react-async`](../react-async) that is rendered for `/products`, and preloaded when the user is about to navigate to that route: